ODD: A Benchmark Dataset for the Natural Language Processing based Opioid Related Aberrant Behavior Detection: Discussion

 \subsection{Error Analysis}

+First of all, we demonstrate quantitative aspects of errors.
+For this, we gathered all the results of the test sets of 5-fold cross validation then calculated a normalized multi-label confusion matrix \citep{heydarian2022mlcm}.
+Figure~\ref{fig:confusion_matrix} shows that there are confusions between two specific classes: confirmed aberrant behavior and suggested aberrant behavior.
+The confusion rates were found to be 5.0\% and 18.0\%, respectively, for these classes.
+This indicates that the confirmed and suggested aberrant behaviors were the classes most prone to being mistaken for one another in our test sets.
+In addition, there are large confusions among diagnosed opioid dependence, confirmed and suggested aberrant behaviors which is 17\% in total.

-We conducted an error analysis on the first fold of the BioClinicalBERT prompt-based finetuning model.
-Especially, this paper focuses on error cases of the three uncommon categories: Suggested Aberrant Behavior, Diagnosed Opioid Dependency, and Medication Change.
+We conducted a qualitative error analysis on 100 cases from the predictions of the BioClinicalBERT prompt-based fine-tuning model.
+Table~\ref{tab:error_cases} presents these results, focusing on categories with F1 scores below 80\%: Suggested Aberrant Behavior, Confirmed Aberrant Behaviors, Diagnosed Opioid Dependency, and Medication Change.

-Firstly, regarding Suggested Aberrant Behavior, we identified a problem with insufficient data on specific abnormal behavior patterns.
-For instance, consider the sentence ``He is requesting IV morphine for his chest pain.''
-This is a clear example of suggested aberrant behavior as the patient is asking for a specific medication (IV morphine).
-However, due to a lack of similar pattern sentences in the data, the model finds it challenging to learn these patterns.

-Likewise, in the case of Medication Change, the sentence ``The only exception being that his home dilaudid 4mg was increased from every 6h to every 4h'' represents a medication change due to alterations in the drug administration time interval.
-In this instance, the ML model might overlook the significance of the change in time intervals due to the scarcity of similar patterns.

-Furthermore, when dealing with Diagnosed Opioid Dependency, we noticed that a model heavily relies on specific keywords.
-For example, the sentence ``Insulin Dependent DM c/b has peripheral neuropathy...'' was classified as opioid dependence, which is a misclassification.
-This error occurred due to the reliance on the keyword `dependent', despite the fact that insulin is not an opioid.

-Finally, we observed some text requires commonsense to correctly predict the label.
-For example, the text ``3 pitcher sized cocktail daily,'' indicates the patient is addicted to alcohol which is a confirmed aberrant behavior.
-However, the prediction probability for this sentence is 0.31\%, so the training model totally fails to identify that this sentence stands for confirmed aberrant behavior.
-This is because, different from other examples where keywords such as alcohol addiction and alcohol abuse are presented, in order to understand the above example, it is understood that the 3 pitcher cocktail is an excessive dose and daily consumption is clear evidence of alcohol abuse.